People

 Liza Hadley

-Liza is a final-year PhD student exploring the role of infectious disease modelling in outbreak response.
+Liza is a postdoc exploring the role of infectious disease modelling in outbreak response.
 She is interested in how mathematical modelling is used by governments, health organisations and other decision-makers during a health crisis, and whether the process can be improved.
-Our current study aims to interview modellers and decision-makers in every major country that has used modelling for Covid-19 response, drawing together experiences and lessons learned in time for the next crisis.
-Liza is a joint Cambridge-LSHTM PhD student.
+Our recent study interviewed modellers and policy and decision-makers in 13 countries that used modelling for Covid-19 response, drawing together experiences and lessons learned in time for the next crisis.
+Liza is now based at CU Boulder/Cambridge but is still part of the Epiforecasts team.

 Sam Abbott